rodrigosqrt3/taxodist/paper.md

 # AI Usage Disclosure

-Generative AI tools were used during the development of `taxodist` for iterative debugging of the HTML parser, test suite development.
+Generative AI tools were used during the development of `taxodist` for iterative debugging of the HTML parser and test suite development.
 All AI-generated code and text was reviewed, tested, and verified by the author.
 The dissimilarity index, the scraping architecture, and the scientific design decisions are the author's own.
 No AI-generated content was used without verification against primary sources or direct empirical testing.